justnonamenoname/lifeticle/readme.txt

 If nothing is felt, then this time effectively does not exist for you.
 Even during life, the flow of time can feel slower or faster, while in dreamless sleep, time passes instantly.

 If the next life never begins, and the universe has entered eternal expansion, what do you experience?
-An infinity multiplied by zero?
+Infinity multiplied by zero?
 An infinity passing instantly?
 This is impossible; time would still remain.
 This leads to a paradox, and therefore a mystery.
 At the same time, there is no moment where one could definitively say that the situation has closed and some change must have occurred.